johnfactotum/foliate/README.md

 For Void Linux users, foliate is available in Void's official repository.
 Install using xbps: `xbps-install -S foliate`

-Note:xbps will not install gjs dependency.
-Install it with: `xbps-install -S gjs`

 ### Install manually from source

 First, you'll need the following dependencies: